-Driver hits upwards of 8 people, causing possible fatalities in downtown San Diego, police say
+Driver hits 'upwards of 8 people,' causing possible fatalities in downtown San Diego, police say

 "I'm like whoa!
 Is this guy ever gonna stop?"
 Williams said the driver exited his car and hid his face and "casually walked away."

-Michael Luke told KGTV the driver stayed at the scene and looked distraught.
+Another witness, Michael Luke, told KGTV the driver stayed at the scene and looked distraught.

 "I saw the wagon move over and things just started popping up .. and the dragging ...
 Horrific," said Luke.